-Model Law means the UNCITRAL Model Law on International Commercial Arbitration, adopted by the United Nations Commission on International Trade Law on 21 June 1985, as amended by the United Nations Commission on International Trade Law on 7 July 2006, the English text of which is set out in Schedule International 2 to the Arbitration Act.

-(2) Unless the contrary intention appears, expressions used in this Subdivision have the same meaning as in the International Arbitration Act.
+- Model Law means the UNCITRAL Model International Commercial Law on Arbitration. adopted by the United Nations Commission on International Trade Law on 21 June 1985, as amended by the United Nations Commission on International Trade Law on 7 July 2006, the English text of which is set out in Schedule the International 2 to Arbitration Act. - (2) Unless the contrary intention appears, expressions used in this Subdivision have the same meaning as in the International Arbitration Act.